cncf/tag-app-delivery/operator-wg/whitepaper-community-review/README.md

 ### Requirement analysis

-A key promise of Kubernetes is that it enables automation of operational tasks to deploy, scale, and manage containerized applications across multiple environments with no (or minimal) human intervention.
+A key promise of Kubernetes is that it enables the automation of operational tasks to deploy, scale, and manage containerized applications across multiple environments with no (or minimal) human intervention.
 In Kubernetes, stateless cloud-native applications are well suited for